uzakov/lanyon/_posts/2021-09-21-cost-effective-means-of-combatting-domain-phishing.md

 ### Certificate monitoring
 Whenever a new certificate gets requested and issued, the Certificate Authority (CA) records information about it to the public log.
 More information about certificate transparency can be found here: [https://certificate.transparency.dev/howctworks/](https://certificate.transparency.dev/howctworks/)

-What this setup does is monitoring for certificates issued for your domain but also for lookalike domains or certain keywords in domains.
+What this setup does is monitors for certificates issued for your domain but also for lookalike domains or certain keywords in domains.
 For example, if the domain is example.com we will monitor for certificates issued to example-sales.com, examples.com, testexample.com etc

 The way you do that is by watching the Certificate Transparency log update stream in real-time, parsing certificate information and checking for information related to the company.
-Diving deeper, this is performed by directly parsing certificate information from certificate transparency log, while cross-checking for company information, such as company name, brands, intellectual property.
+Diving deeper, this is performed by directly parsing certificate information from the Certificate Transparency log, while cross-checking for company information, such as company name, brands, intellectual property.
 Example certificate logged [https://crt.sh/?id=5112823461](https://crt.sh/?id=5112823461)

 ![Certificate]({{ site.url }}/public/images/2021/certificate.png)